SoftUni-Internal/interactive-content/EN/03-Regex/04-Summary.md

 # Summary

-- Regular expressions describe patterns for searching through text.
+- A regular expression is a sequence of characters that forms a search pattern.
-- Define special characters, operators and constructs for building complex pattern.
+- We define special characters, operators and constructs for building complex pattern.
-- Can utilize character classes, groups, quantifiers and more.
+- We can utilize character classes, groups, quantifiers and more.

 [/slide]